-How to effectively fund your small business without breaking the bank
+How to effectively fund your small business and manage debt

-Running your small business can be a juggling act, especially when working out how to fund things like stock, assets and office space.
-These are vital things you need to run your business effectively, but what happens if you don’t have access to the money right away?
+Running your small business can be a juggling act, especially when working out how to fund things like stock, wages, equipment, and anything else you need to run your business effectively.
+And that's before we even get onto growing your business.
+But what happens if you don’t have access to the money right away?

 A small business owner sits at her counter with a laptop and papers working out the best way to fund growth